 Stop Doing Their Chores & Homework

-Stop Making Every Moment Revolve Around the Kids
+Avoid Making Every Moment Revolve Around the Kids

-Say no to making every free moment revolve around the kids: also hard.
-You may feel guilty that you don’t get enough quality time with them during the week, so you want to ensure your weekends are as jam-packed with kid and family-focused activities.
+Say no to making every free moment revolve around the kids…also hard.
+You may feel guilty that you don’t get enough quality time with them during the week, so you want to ensure your weekends are jam-packed with a kid and family-focused activities.
 Though these are important too, they can’t be the only relationships that get attention.
 Saying no to watching the kid-friendly movie together in favor of you and your spouse spending time together doing something more “adult” needs to happen regularly.

 Get Creative about Childcare